Alan Dawa Dolma: 2003–2006: Career beginnings

-In 2003, she was accepted to the PLA Academy of Art in Beijing and double-majored in vocal music and erhu.
+In 2003, she was accepted to the People's Liberation Army (PLA) Academy of Art in Beijing and double-majored in vocal music and erhu.
+She described the environment there as strict, which allayed her parents' concerns however.
 Playing the erhu, she performed traditional Chinese music with a group of girls at the 2006 gala performance near Cairo, which celebrated the 50th anniversary of the establishment of Chinese–Egyptian diplomatic ties.

 During this time, Alan performed as a singer throughout China and discovered pop music from acts such as Faye Wong, Jacky Cheung and Andy Lau.
-In 2005, she released her first Chinese album, Shengsheng Zui Rulan, covering thirteen songs by more established C-pop singers, which helped reduce her student debt burden to her parents.
+In 2005 she released a Chinese album, Shengsheng Zui Rulan.

 In October 2006, selected to represent mainland China together with Vision Wei (with whom she later collaborated for the single "Jiayou!
-Ni You Me!"), Alan won second place at the 9th Asia New Singer Competition, narrowly losing to Filipina singer Maria Donna Taneo by 0.005 points.
+Ni You Me!"), Alan won second place at the 9th Asia New Singer Competition.